Paramj0t/msg91-services/README.md

 ## Features
 - **Msg91** integration for emails using templates.
-- **Nodemailer** support for SMTP-based email delivery which can be easily integrated with msg91 as it provide smtp credentials.
+- **Nodemailer** support for SMTP-based email delivery which can be easily integrated with msg91 as it provides SMTP credentials.
 - Unified interface for sending emails across providers.
 - Easy to extend with additional services.
 - Written in **TypeScript** for type safety and better developer experience.